 Transferring to a Philadelphia Charter School

 Charter schools are publicly funded, independently operated public schools, according to the School District of Philadelphia Charter Schools Office.
 As such, they operate as single, independent entities, with separate entrance requirement and dates.
-Families who live in Philadelphia should contact each charter school to which they may apply separately to ask about admission requirements.
+Families who live in Philadelphia must check each charter school to which they may apply separately for admission requirements.

-To look up a specific charter school and find out its requirements, contact information, and reports, go to www.philasd.org/charterschools/directory.
+To look up a specific charter school and find out its requirements, application, deadlines, contact information, and reports, go to www.philasd.org/charterschools/directory.

-For a list of 2016-17 Philadelphia charter schools and a map of their locations within the city, go to:
+For a map of Philadelphia charter schools and a listing by areas within the city, click here.